vballoli/movie-recommender-system/README.md

-# CS F469 Jester Recommender System
+# CS F469 Movie Recommender System

-This project is a recommender system based on the Jester dataset built using
+This project is a recommender system based on the MovieLens dataset built using

 1. Collaborative filtering
 2. SVD - Singular Value Decomposition